-We went to three new countries and visited friends across the country and on the other side of the world.
+We went to three new countries.
+We also visited friends across the U.S.A. and on the other side of the world.

 When we tell people where we're going, they say, "That's the trip of a lifetime."

 We think all of our trips

 We want to help you take your trip of a lifetime too...

 ...that's why we have all those pages on planning tips and packing tips and travel tips.

 We almost think of our travels as retirement jobs!

 We KNOW we go to more places every year than most people do.
 We KNOW we're lucky... but we work at it too.
 We hope that stories like these about our 2013 travels... and last year and the year before will inspire you... get you out into your own wonderful world adventure.